 There are several software programs necessary for the creation of this project and learning them has taken longer than anticipated.
-However, to overcome this, Mrs. Alexander increased face-to-face time with students both in group sessions and individually to help them develop quality research papers.
-In addition to in-person communication, Mrs. Alexander used Blackboard for communication and organization of the sessions.
+However, to overcome this, Mrs. Alexander spent more time with students both in group sessions and individually to help them develop quality research papers.
 There was an increase in most scores in the Spring 2011 History 1302 class research papers as compared to those submitted by the Spring 2010 History 1302 class.
 Two Saturday sessions were held in the Midwestern State University Library for students.
 During these sessions, areas of the library were toured that held the collections necessary to enable students to gather their information and be successful with this project.
-Those students who participated were more successful on the assigned history paper than those who did not.
+Those students who participated were more successful than those who did not.
 Sequential deadlines were established for turning in a thesis statement, an outline, a preliminary literature search, and paper draft.
 After each turn-in, extensive feedback was provided to help strengthen their final result.